abozanona/pacman-contribution-graph/README.md

 ## Acknowledgements

 Inspired by the [snk](https://github.com/Platane/snk) project, which turns your GitHub contribution graph into a snake game.
-Special thanks to [@abozanona](https://github.com/abozanona) for the original Pac-Man Contribution Graph Game and to all contributors and the open-source community for their support.
+Special thanks to all contributors and the open-source community for their support.

 ## Online tools that use Pac-Man Contribution Graph Game